 - 8) Easement widths shall vary from the minimum by even foot increments.
 Sewers with a nominal inside diameter of 24 inches or larger will require wider easements than outlined above. - 9) Common placement in the easement of a sanitary sewer and storm drain line may be allowed under certain conditions subject to approval by the City Engineer and Public Works Director.
-Easements wider than the minimum may be required. - 10) Common easements will be reviewed on a case-by-case basis.
+Easements wider than the minimum may be required.
+Franchise utilities shall not be placed in City utility easements unless approved in writing by the Public Works Director, subject to separation requirements in excess of minimums as dictated by Public Works Director. - 10) Common easements will be reviewed on a case-by-case basis.
 Separation of utilities must meet Oregon State Department of Environmental Quality (DEQ) and OHA-DWS requirements.